mortonprod/CleaningWebsite/README.md

 :set list << shows tab as $ character.
 ## Deployment
 ##Basic docker.
+Note you only copy files into an image if you really need it.
+In most cases you can just link after you have started process.

+So an image should be an configurable as possible.
+So you run your app in enviroment defined by node_modules To get IP address:docker-machine ip default
 ##What to run

 1.Build image:docker build . --tag mortonprod/web